Kevin McHale (footballer): Huddersfield Town Days

-During a debut season to cherish, McHale made 32 appearances, scoring 3 goals, and his place in the side was secure under new boss Bill Shankly.
-Over the next three seasons he made a further 96 appearances scoring a further 20 goals.
-He scored twelve goals during the 1959/60 season, finishing second in the scoring chart behind Les Massie.
-That was also the season Law left Leeds Road for Manchester City for a record transfer fee.

-The following season, despite the loss of Law and the club only just avoiding relegation, McHale continued to flourish.
-By the time he hit his mid twenties he had already made over 300 appearances for Town and scored over 50 goals.
-During the early 1960s, manager Eddie Boot came and went as Town pushed for a return to the top flight and when Tom Johnston took the helm in 1965, McHale would enjoy just one more full season.
-In 1965–66 he was virtually ever present as Town narrowly missed out on promotion, finishing fourth in Division Two.
-He scored eight goals, but Johnston perceived lack of promotion as a failure and began to restructure the team.

 As Johnston attempted to lower the average age of the team, 28-year-old McHale was sidelined and from August 1966 to January 1968 he made just 12 appearances.
 He was soon transferred to Crewe Alexandra.

-McHale is one of the most enduring figures of Town's history and to those who saw him play, one of the most endearing.
-Supporters' affinity with McHale was not just down to his consistency or his awe-inspiring relationship with Law; they had seen the youngster grow and develop and so he became a true favourite.

 After Huddersfield

 McHale arrived at Crewe Alexandra in January 1968 and four months later he had helped guide the Railwaymen to promotion from Division Four, which was followed by relegation in 1968–69.
 He remained at Gresty Road until October 1970, when he moved to Cheshire rivals Chester for £5,000.
 He made his debut in a 4–2 win against Bournemouth & Boscombe Athletic and was an ever-present for the remainder of the season as Chester just missed out on promotion.
 He remained with the club the following season and took his tally to four goals in 64 league appearances for Chester before moving to non-league side Hastings United in the summer of 1972.